yakworks/gorm-tools/docs/id-generation.md

 grails {

 	gorm.default.mapping = {
-		id column: 'id', generator:'gorm.tools.idgen.SpringIdGenerator'
+		id column: 'id', generator:'gorm.tools.hibernate.PooledTableIdGenerator'
 	}
 }

 ```

-This will use the SpringIdGenerator for all domains in the application.
+This will use the PooledTableIdGenerator for all domains in the application.
 However it can be done per domain too if required.

 ### Using IdGenerator programmatically
 Plugin defines a bean with name idGenerator that can be used to programmatically generate new Ids.